Totes5706/cardano-alonzo-nft-creator/README.md

 totinj@penguin:~/plutus-apps$ nix-shell
 ```

-This is run for the first time, it will take some time to build (30min + for a non-workstation computer).
+If this is run for the first time, it will take some time to build (30min + for a non-workstation computer).

 While in nix-shell, head to the node directory inside this repo that we just cloned: